2024 Cloud Marketplace Insights and Predictions

 In the coming year, more innovative ISVs will likely find a way to use product usage signals to convert PayGo customers to fixed contracts via the cloud marketplaces.
 These ISVs will essentially find the “best of both worlds”: accommodating usage-based consumption for new customers plus the predictability of longer-term contracts.
 Cloud GTM platforms will help them transition, possibly using buyer intent algorithms.
 While this may make up a small portion of overall revenue, we expect most ISVs will have a combination of listing types by the end of 2025.

-PREDICTION 5: Buyer behavior will continue to change, and we’ll witness the “Grand Opening” of new storefronts.
+Prediction 5: Buyer behavior will continue to change, and we’ll witness the “Grand Opening” of new storefronts.

 We have witnessed massive growth in the number of cloud marketplace buyers.
 As we highlighted earlier, we’ve seen nearly 500% growth over the last four years, and we predict this growth will continue.
 So, what stands in the way of cloud marketplaces becoming the primary way to buy software?
 The clouds are still somewhat disconnected from the standard purchasing flow most ISVs have created.
 While they are rapidly becoming the most significant channel in a company, with up to 20% of revenue flowing this way, 80% is still flowing other ways.